 Pinus heldreichii 'Irish Bell' / Irish Bell Bosnian pine

-Pinus heldreichii'Irish Bell' is an upright dwarf selection of Bosnian pine dense symmetrical branching and shorter-than-typical bright green needs that reveal bright-white fascicles from within.
-After 10 years of growth, a mature specimen will measure 4 feet (1.2 m) tall and 36 inches (90 cm) wide, an annual growth rate of 4 to 5 inches (10 - 12.5 cm).
+Pinus heldreichii'Irish Bell' is an upright dwarf selection of Bosnian pine, with dense symmetrical branching and shorter-than-typical bright green needles that reveal bright-white fascicles from within.
+After 10 years of growth, a mature specimen will measure 4 feet (1.3 m) tall and 36 inches (90 cm) wide, an annual growth rate of 4 to 5 inches (10 - 12.5 cm).

 This cultivar originated as seedling selected in the late 1990s by Iseli Nursery, Boring, Oregon, USA.

 Pinus heldreichii 'Irish Bell' — a young specimen lighting up the corner of a private garden in mid spring.

 Photo by Alan Twohig

 Pinus heldreichii 'Irish Bell' — a young specimen in a private garden in Illinois, September 2006.